V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot3.md

 ![!CONFIG pulloff](../img/jackpot/save.jpg){: loading=lazy width="400"}

-Be sure to **save** your edits at the bottom of the config screen, and then by also using the red save button (macro) on the home screen!
+Be sure to **save** your edits at the bottom of the config screen, and then by also using the save button (macro) on the home screen!

 ### Terminal Commands
 Here are some other useful terminal commands, for a full list please see the [FluidNC Wiki](http://wiki.fluidnc.com/).